Deutsches Rechtswörterbuch: Objectives

 The DRW aims at covering German legal terminology from the Middle Ages up to the beginning of the 19th century.
 In this context, legal language is understood as a general historical vocabulary in reference to legal meanings.
 The research unit wants to outline how legal concepts, convictions and institutions manifested themselves in everyday language.
 Concomitantly, the DRW does not only contain legal terms, but common phrases bearing relation to legal contexts.
 Furthermore, the DRW as part of its research lists the legally relevant vocabulary, not only of Modern High German, but of all Western German language varieties.
-The dictionary cites usage of historical vocabulary from various regions of the West Germanic language area from England to Transylvania, from Lorraine to the Baltic Seas.
+The dictionary cites usage of historical vocabulary from various regions of the West Germanic language area from England to Transylvania, and from Lorraine to the Baltic Sea.
 In order to capture the full lexical diversity of meanings for each word, the dictionary employs techniques of synchronic and diachronic comparative law in addition to purely linguistic and lexicographic approaches, against the backdrop of historical contextualization.

 As Germany’s Federal President Richard von Weizsäcker once wrote:

 “The Rechtswörterbuch incorporates language- and culture-historical references beyond purely legal understandings, thus making the work truly cross-disciplinary.”